Marie-Burns22/pole-frontend/src/notes.md

 * Add photo to about page
 * Add img field to active admin backend api.
 Use props and img src from api request to render images for each service and class card.
 * Add testimonial model added active admin backend api

-### Working on
 * Duplicate article card and use to create testimonial card.
+Style card for quotes.
-* Api call in component did mount in NewsContainer
+* Api call in component did mount in NewsContainer for testimonials
 * Render testimonial cards in NewsContainer

+### Working on